MakeSchool-Tutorials/Makestagram-Swift-V3/P2-Setup-Xcode-Project/content.md

 slug: set-up-xcode-project
 ---

-To start building, we'll first need to create a new Xcode project.
+As always, we'll need to create a new Xcode project.

-## Create a new XCode project
+## Create a new Xcode project

-1. Open XCode and create a new project.
+1. Open Xcode and create a new project.
 2. Choose the Single View Application as template.
 Click next.
 3. Fill out the remaining info for your project.
 See the example provided below:
 4. Save your Xcode project somewhere you'll be able to easily find later. i.e. ~/Code/

 ![Sample Project Info](assets/sample-project-info.png)

 Next we need to integrate Firebase into our project.
 To do this, we'll use a tool called _CocoaPods_.
 This will take care of all the third party libraries we rely on.

 # What Is a Dependency Manager?